Fullscreen

 • A Pretty Tracker (in the tracker feature) is one that uses a template to customize the display of tracker items inside the tracker feature.

-• A Pretty Tracker (in the wiki) does the same thing within wiki pages via the PluginTrackerlist.
+• A Pretty Tracker (in the wiki) does the same thing within wiki pages, including via the PluginTrackerlist.

-• In Tiki6 functionality was added to have PluginTracker write directly to wiki pages using a template (discarding the tracker item after the page was created).
+• PluginTracker can write directly to wiki pages using a template (discarding the tracker item after the page was created).

 In tiki world a template can mean several similar things e.g. content templates all related to some kind of "coookie cutter functionality.
 TPL is short for Template and they can be used interchangably, here they both mean a page or a file having the instructions how to render some other page.